ishanasahota/rnd_chemical_inventory_final/README.md

 **For Windows (via Task Scheduler)**

-Open Task Scheduler.
+* Open Task Scheduler.

-Create a new folder (e.g., "MyTasks") to organize your scripts.
+* Create a new folder (e.g., "MyTasks") to organize your scripts.

-Create new tasks with the following settings:
+* Create new tasks with the following settings:

-Action: Start a program
+* Action: Start a program

-Program/script: Your Python executable path
+* Program/script: Your Python executable path

-Add arguments: Full path to your script (e.g., reorderchemicalsfluidai.py)
+* Add arguments: Full path to your script (e.g., reorderchemicalsfluidai.py)

 Schedule:

-Reorder script: Daily at 9 AM
+* Reorder script: Daily at 9 AM

-Weekly alerts: Weekly at 9 AM Monday
+* Weekly alerts: Weekly at 9 AM Monday

-Auto-delete: Daily at 9 AM
+* Auto-delete: Daily at 9 AM

 ## **For All This Code to Work**
-->The only and the most important thing to remember is to download the excel file to the mac, save it and re-upload it to onecrive once you've made edits
+*  The only and the most important thing to remember is to download the excel file to the mac, save it and re-upload it to onecrive once you've made edits
-->If you have the crontab, set reminders on calendar or wherever else to download the file at a certain time everyday, and edit the crontab hour (not the 0 or the spacing, but the number) if you want the code to run through the most updated version (aka right after you download it
+* If you have the crontab, set reminders on calendar or wherever else to download the file at a certain time everyday, and edit the crontab hour (not the 0 or the spacing, but the number) if you want the code to run through the most updated version (aka right after you download it